Female Fertility

 How long have you been performing tubal flushes?

 The doctors at Newcastle Fertility Specialists have been performing their own HSGs for over 20 years.
-Whilst most gynaecologists will refer you to a radiologist, we do the test ourselves, on our own patients, offering a level of personalised service and skill unique to our practice.
+Whilst most gynaecologists will refer you to a radiologist, we do the test ourselves, offering a level of personalised service and skill unique to our practice.

 What does the tubal flush test involve?

-A speculum, is inserted into the vagina and then a small catheter (tube) placed into the cervix, which is the neck of the uterus (womb).
-We then inject x-ray contrast from a syringe.
-Usually, only 5-10ml of liquid is required.
-As the contrast fills the uterus, it passes into the fallopian tubes, then out the end of the tubes around the ovaries.
-X-rays are taken by our female radiographer, giving us an outline of your uterus and tubes.
+A speculum, is inserted into the vagina and then a small catheter (tube) placed into the cervix.
+We then inject 5-10ml of x-ray contrast dye from a syringe.
+As the dye fills the uterus, it passes into the fallopian tubes and then comes out the end of the tubes around the ovaries.
+Our female radiographer then takes x-rays, giving us an outline of your uterus and tubes.

 What is a tubal flush?

-A tubal flush is a way of checking that the fallopian tubes are open (no blockages).
-It also has the added benefit of improving pregnancy rates.
+A tubal flush is a way of checking that the fallopian tubes are open and free of blockages.
+It also has the added benefit of improving pregnancy rates and is far less risky than a laparoscopy.
 About 30-40% of younger women who have an HSG will fall pregnant within 6-12 months and not require additional treatment.
-It’s also far less risky than a laparoscopy.

 Are there any risks involved?

-Some people experience cramps (period-like pain) that are self-limiting but occasionally intense.
-Sometimes, people feel faint during or after the procedure.
+Some people experience period-like cramps during the procedure or report feeling faint during or after the procedure.
 Rarely, infection can be introduced into the pelvis.
-And for some people, an HSG cannot be performed due to technical difficulties.
+For some people, a HSG cannot be performed due to technical difficulties such as having a narrow cervix.

 What are the benefits of having a laparoscopy instead?

-If we suspect you have endometriosis or adhesions we sometimes prefer to do a laparoscopy in order to treat any pathology present.
+If we suspect you have endometriosis or adhesions, we sometimes prefer to do a laparoscopy so we can treat any pathology present.
 Some people cannot tolerate a HSG and would prefer a laparoscopy, which is done under a general anaesthetic.
-We’ll discuss the pros and cons of each approach with you based on your personal situation.
+Before deciding on any procedure, we’ll discuss the pros and cons of each with you based on your personal situation.

 Ovulation Irregularities

-In cases where ovulation irregularities are evident, or ovulation is infrequent or absent, fertility may be adversely affected.
-However, this does not signify that pregnancy is an impossibility.
-In such instances, medical intervention and management may be required, but an initial fertility assessment is recommended.
+In cases where ovulation is infrequent or absent, fertility may be adversely affected.
+However, this doesn’t mean that pregnancy is impossible.
+In such instances, medical intervention may be required but we recommend an initial fertility assessment is recommended.

 What if my ovulation is irregular?
 Irregular Ovulation:

-Inconsistent ovulation or ovulation occurring at irregular intervals may be attributed to hormonal imbalances or underlying health conditions.
+Inconsistent or irregular ovulation may be attributed to hormonal imbalances or underlying health conditions.

 What if I’m ovulating less?
 Luteal Phase Deficiency:

-A shortened luteal phase, the second half of the menstrual cycle after ovulation, can pose challenges to the successful implantation of a fertilised egg in the uterus.
+A shortened luteal phase in the second half of the menstrual cycle after ovulation, can pose challenges to the successful implantation of a fertilised egg in the uterus.

 What if I’m not ovulating at all?
 Anovulation: